hima-84/Computer_Vision_Project/README.md

 Each whale ID has approximately 7-12 instances.
 There are 50 whale IDs in the train set and 17 whale IDs in the val set.
 Whales in the val set are different from those in the train set.

+### Additional Bonus (Done)
+Apply image segmentation on the whale class to separate the whale tail from the background.
+Measure the length of the whale tail using image processing algorithms.